DLXPlugins/photo-block/readme.txt

 == Changelog ==

+= 1.2.5 =
+* Released 2025-05-18
+* New Feature: Set aspect ratio per responsive breakpoint.
+* New Feature: Image size and a Copy shortcut show next to the image URL field in the sidebar.
+* Bug fix: Background color, drop shadow color weren't honoring opacity.
+* Bug fix: Selecting a color with a CSS variable will now properly reflect the color in the block editor.
+* Bug fix: Drop shadows weren't working with feautred images.

 = 1.2.0 =
 * Released 2025-05-09
 * New Feature: Custom links can now pop-up into lightboxes if they are of type jpg, jpeg, gif, png, webp, or avif.